CPK Insurance

 Most Connecticut convenience stores start with general liability insurance, commercial property insurance, and commercial crime insurance.
 If you have employees, workers' compensation is required unless you qualify for an exemption.
 Many owners also consider a business owners policy to bundle property coverage and liability coverage.

-The average premium in Connecticut varies by store size, location, lease terms, cash handling, inventory, and selected limits.
-The data provided shows an average of $57 to $237 per month, but actual pricing varies by risk profile and coverage choices.
+Convenience store insurance costs in Connecticut vary by store size, location, lease terms, cash handling, inventory, and selected limits.
+Actual pricing varies by risk profile and coverage choices.

 Connecticut requires workers' compensation for businesses with 1 or more employees, except for sole proprietors and partners.
 Many commercial leases also ask for proof of general liability coverage, and any commercial auto used by the business must meet state minimum liability limits.